Research

 Working Papers

-Abstract: We develop a dynamic general equilibrium heterogeneous firm model of international trade to study labor dynamics and export dynamics jointly.
+Abstract: We disentangle the intertwined roles of sales adjustment frictions and production adjustment frictions.
+We develop a dynamic general equilibrium heterogeneous firm model of international trade to study labor dynamics and export dynamics jointly.
 To export, heterogeneous plants pay sunk costs as well as variable trade costs, which depend on the history of exporting status.
 Plants' employment decisions are subject to convex and non-convex labor adjustment costs.
 Matching the model to the salient features on employment, sales and exports in Colombian plant-level data, we recover measures of a range of export and labor adjustment frictions.
-We relate these measures to those from models that abstract away from either export frictions or labor adjustment frictions.
-We find that both export dynamics frictions and labor adjustment costs are essential for capturing salient features of data.
+We relate these measures to those from models that abstract from either export frictions or labor adjustment frictions.
+We find that both export frictions and labor adjustment costs are essential for capturing the labor growth distribution, labor dynamics, churnings in export market, and labor growth premiums around the export margin.